SolarArbiter/workshop/data_access_control.md

 for the site 'Power Plant X'.
 There is also a similar role granted to the user from Forecaster B. The 'Utility X' role grants the user access to all of the resources in this organization.

-### Role Pages
+### The Role Page
-- Click on the 'Read Forecaster A Plant X Forecast' role.
+Click on the 'Read Forecaster A Plant X Forecast' role.
 The role page will display information about the role and a list of permissions it grants.
 Notice that this particular role contains only read permissions.
 These read permissions allow the user at Utility X to access the Single forecast made by Forecaster A at Power Plant X.